ProteusMRIgHIFU/BabelBrain/README.md

 Please consult the [online manual](https://proteusmrighifu.github.io/BabelBrain/) for details on instructions for use.

 # Manual Installation for Development
+## Recommended settings
+* All OS: create a conda environment using the appropriate yaml file for macOS Intel, macOS ARM64, Windows or Linux.

-If you prefer to run the code in a Python environment, the requirements are roughly a clean Python 3.9-3.10 environment, a healthy XCode installation in macOS, or CUDA (up to v11.8) + Visual Studio/gcc in Windows/Linux.
+Besides the recommended conda environment, a healthy XCode installation in macOS, or CUDA (up to v11.8) + Visual Studio/gcc in Windows/Linux will be required.
 Consult [BabelViscoFDTD](https://github.com/ProteusMRIgHIFU/BabelViscoFDTD) for details on what is needed for the FDTD solvers

-*  Python 3.9-3.10.
-Anaconda/miniconda is recommended. - if running in Apple new ARM64 processors (M1, M1 Max, etc.), be sure to use a native ARM64 version.
-Consult [BabelViscoFDTD](https://github.com/ProteusMRIgHIFU/BabelViscoFDTD) for further details.
-You can use the provided one of the conda `yml` environment files according to your architecture and OS.
 *  CSG Python `pycork` library needs to be installed manually.
 Clone the repository in a BabelBrain environment and install the library with:
    ```
    git clone https://github.com/drlukeparry/pycork.git